skypjack/entt/README.md

 #### Who let the tags out?

 As an extension, signals are also provided with tags.
-Although they are not strictly required internally, it makes sense that an user expects signal support even when it comes to tags actually.<br/>
+Although they are not strictly required internally, it makes sense that a user expects signal support even when it comes to tags actually.<br/>
 Signals for tags undergo exactly the same requirements of those introduced for components.
 Also the function type for a listener is the same and it's invoked